LeilaYaghoobi70/starSeeker/README.md

 - *AndroidX Libraries:* Core KTX, Lifecycle Runtime, Activity Compose, Espresso
 - *Testing Frameworks:* JUnit, Mockito-Kotlin, MockK, Coroutines Test

+We utilize the Model-View-Intent (MVI) architecture pattern for managing UI state and interactions

 ## Getting Started

 To run StarSeeker on your device:

-1. Clone the repository from https://github.com/your_username/StarSeeker.
+1. Clone the repository from https://github.com/LeilaYaghoobi70/StarSeeker.
 2. Open the project in Android Studio.
 3. Build and run the app on your preferred device or emulator.